Angular power spectra of anisotropic stochastic gravitational wave background: developing statistical methods and analyzing data from ground-based detectors: Implementation and Analysis

 and its covariance matrix as

 where $\mathbf{I}$ is a square identity matrix with dimension $\ell_{\text{max}}$. \end{widetext}

-In FIG.~\ref{fig:nbr2bbr}, the broadband estimators for three spectral indices $\alpha=[0,2/3,3]$ are presented for the HL baseline only.
-We note that the estimated broadband angular power spectra obtained by combining narrowband angular power spectra lie within 2-sigma error bars compared to the estimators obtained by combining the narrowband dirty maps.
+In Fig.~\ref{fig:nbr2bbr}, the broadband estimators for three spectral indices $\alpha=[0,2/3,3]$ are presented for the HL baseline only.
+We note that the estimated broadband angular power spectra obtained by combining narrow band angular power spectra lie within $\sim 2$-sigma error bars compared to the estimators obtained by combining the narrow band dirty maps.
+The error bars obtained by our method are observed to be smaller at lower harmonics (say $\ell=[0,5]$), but for harmonics $\ell=[6,15]$ and spectral index $\alpha=3$, the error bars are quite in agreement.
+The difference in the estimators and their error bars are expected to be the cumulative effect of the Gaussian approximation and the nontrivial modification of singular modes during the regularization.
 We have presented a scheme to combine the estimators.
 However, the multivariate Gaussian likelihood may not be a good approximation at lower $\ell$ values.
 It could be a good approximation at higher $\ell$ due to increased DOF because of the central limit theorem.
 This issue is left for further exploration.